Chrasmus/SDCN_Dec17_T1_P3_Behavioral_Cloning/README.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
 The data set are described in section 2 (above).

-For details about how I created the training data, see the next section.
+I spend a fair amount of time in the first place just to learn to drive the car with the keyboard.
+I never succeed using the mouse to handle the car.
+It also took many recording sessions and failures before I had the three data sets, that were used to train this model.
+My lesson learned from the Traffic sign Classfication task was to create credible data, that were as unbiased as possible.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use the LeNet CNN model, but I switched to the more complex Nvidia CNN model, mostly to get some experience with this model.
+And it turned out that it could manage the job of driving the car running only three epochs of training data.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.
+This was the general picture when I ran the model for ten epochs:

 To combat the overfitting, I modified the model so that ...